 It’s important to remember that these barriers are not effective for all types of animals and of particular note, we don’t not recommend them for horses.
 Horses hooves and legs are such that they can slide their leg down between the pipes.
 They then panic in an effort to get out and can break their slender leg.
-We suggest a gate be used with at all times to contain horses.
+We suggest a typical farm gate be used with at all times to contain horses.

 Other animals that may not be discourage and can simply walk across the tops or rounded pipe are goats, dogs & cats, sheep and hogs.
 They are more sure-footed and can trot right across a cattle guard.

 For information or help with your cattle guard project, whether it’s for private use, construction, public roadways or heavy duty off-road use, please contact Barn World and we will be happy to help plan your project with you.

 As always, please go to www.BarnWorld.com or call 720.238.2190 for all of your livestock supply needs!